gyselax/gyselalibxx/src/geometryRTheta/advection/README.md

 ## Advection domain

-There are two advection domains implemented:
+There are two advection domains to consider:
- - the physical domain: AdvectionPhysicalDomain;
+ - the physical domain;
- - the pseudo-Cartesian domain: AdvectionPhysicalDomain.
+ - the pseudo-Cartesian domain.

 It seems logical to use the **physical domain**, where the studied equation is given, as the advection domain.